-Portland is at the front of a national Green Street trend that combines stormwater management with urban street design.
-Green Streets are street-side bioswales or planters that use plants and soil to capture stormwater runoff from the street, allowing it to soak into the ground while filtering out pollutants.
-Green Streets also create attractive urban green spaces in our neighborhoods, enhance pedestrian and bicycle safety, and help protect sewer ratepayers’ investments in the piped collection system.
+Portland is at the front of a national green street trend that combines stormwater management with urban street design.
+When it rains, stormwater washes pollutants from streets and other surfaces into our rivers and streams.
+We call this stormwater runoff, and it's a major source of water pollution.
+Green streets are landscape areas that capture, slow, and filter stormwater runoff from streets and sidewalks.They help keep stormwater and pollution out of our waterways, and reduce the risk of sewer backups into streets and basements.
+Green streets also create attractive urban green spaces in our neighborhoods, enhance pedestrian and bicycle safety, and help protect sewer ratepayers’ investments in the piped collection system.

-The city is responsible for looking after Green Streets as they are an important part of the city's stormwater collection system.
-Professional landscape crews visit Green Streets to make sure they are functioning.
-Activities may include, trimming the vegetation and removing weeds when necessary, removing and disposing of sediment, as well as picking up trash and debris, clearing curb openings, and watering during the first 2 years the plants are getting established.
-Community members can help keep Green Streets working and looking good in between city visits by becoming a Green Street Steward.
+The city is responsible for looking after green streets as they are an important part of the city's stormwater collection system.
+Professional landscape crews visit green streets to make sure they are functioning.
+Activities may include trimming the vegetation and removing weeds when necessary, removing and disposing of sediment, picking up trash and debris, clearing curb openings, and watering during the first two years the plants are getting established.
+Community members can help keep green streets working and looking good in between city visits by becoming a Green Street Steward.

 Role of a Green Street Steward

 Becoming a Green Street Steward is voluntary, and you can spend as much time as you want.
-As a Green Street Steward, you will be partnering with the City to help with simple activities like picking up trash and debris and making sure curb openings and overflow drains are clear so stormwater can flow into the facility.
-This keeps stormwater and pollutants out of our streams and rivers while maintaining attractive streetscapes for your community and improving the health of our watersheds!
+As a Green Street Steward, you will work with the city to help with simple activities like picking up trash and debris and making sure curb openings and overflow drains are clear so stormwater can flow into the green street.
+This keeps stormwater and pollutants out of our streams and rivers while providing urban green spaces for your community and improving the health of our watersheds.

 How much time will it take me?

-As a Green Street Steward, you can spend as much time as you want caring for your facility.
+As a Green Street Steward, you can spend as much time as you want caring for your green street.
 We know you're busy and appreciate any time you can provide.
-Some of the most important times to check on a Green Street is before or after a storm event when heavy rains can cause trash and debris to collect around curb openings and drains, preventing stormwater from entering the facility.
-If you have only a few minutes to spare, you can help ensure the facility functions by removing any trash, debris, and leaves from curb openings and overflow drains.
+One of the most important times to check on a green street is before, during, or after a storm event when heavy rains can cause trash and debris to collect around curb openings and drains, preventing stormwater from entering the green street.
+If you have only a few minutes to spare, you can help ensure the green street functions by removing any trash, debris, and leaves from curb openings and overflow drains.

 The plants serve a very important function for stormwater management, trimming them can destroy the plant and its function.
-The city will trim plants when safety and Green Street function are a concern.
-If you think the plants are a safety concern, call 503-823-1424 It's possible you may be subject to a city fine for impairing the health of the plants and the function of the Green Street facilities.
+The city will trim plants when safety and green street function are a concern.
+If you think the plants are a safety concern, call 503-823-1424.
+It's possible you may be subject to a city fine for impairing the health of the plants and the function of the green street.